v-novaltd/LCEVCdecJS/README.md

 * [Project structure](docs/structure.md)
 * [Updating dependencies](docs/update_deps.md)

-## License
+## Notice

-Copyright (c) V-Nova International Limited 2021-2024.
+Copyright (c) V-Nova International Limited 2014 - 2024
 All rights reserved.

-This software is protected by copyrights and other intellectual property rights and no license is granted to any such rights.
-If you would like to obtain a license to compile, distribute, or make any other use of this software, please contact V-Nova Limited info@v-nova.com.
+Additional Information and Restrictions

+ * The LCEVCdecJS software is licensed under the BSD-3-Clause-Clear License.
+ * The LCEVCdecJS software is a stand-alone project and is NOT A CONTRIBUTION to any other project.
+ * If the software is incorporated into another project, THE TERMS OF THE BSD 3- Clause Clear License and the additional licensing information contained in this folder MUST BE MAINTAINED, AND THE SOFTWARE DOES NOT AND MUST NOT ADOPT THE LICENSE OF THE INCORPORATING PROJECT.
+However, the software may be incorporated into a project under a compatible license provided the requirements of the BSD-3-Clause-Clear license are respected, and V-Nova International Limited remains licensor of the software ONLY UNDER the BSD-3-Clause-Clear license (not the compatible license).
+ * ANY ONWARD DISTRIBUTION, WHETHER STAND-ALONE OR AS PART OF ANY OTHER PROJECT, REMAINS SUBJECT TO THE EXCLUSION OF PATENT LICENSES PROVISION OF THIS BSD-3-CLAUSE-CLEAR LICENSE.
+For enquiries about patent licenses, please contact legal@v-nova.com.